shamil3923/Hospital_agent/README.md

 - ✅ **Doctor Integration**: Full database integration with specializations
 - ✅ **Predictive Analytics**: AI-powered discharge predictions
 - ✅ **File Organization**: Proper project structure with tests and docs

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Add tests for new functionality
-5. Run tests: `cd tests && python test_all_functionality.py`
-6. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-For support and questions:
-- 📧 Open an issue in the GitHub repository
-- 📚 Check the documentation in `docs/guides/`
-- 🧪 Run tests in `tests/` folder to verify functionality

 ---